Frequently Asked Questions

 It depends on your home college and your degree concentration:

-- If you are a sophomore MSC major, your advisor is Dr. Jason Howell.
+- If you are a sophomore Mathematical Sciences student, your advisor is Dr. Jason Howell.

-- If you are a junior or senior MSC major with a degree in Mathematical Sciences or Discrete Mathematics and Logic, then your advisor is Dr. Greggo Johnson.
+- If you are a junior or senior Mathematical Sciences student with a major in Mathematical Sciences or Discrete Mathematics and Logic, then your advisor is Dr. Greggo Johnson.

-- If you are a junior or senior MSC major with a degree in Operations Research and Statistics, Statistics, or Computational and Applied Mathematics, then your advisor is Dr. Daniela Mihai.
+- If you are a junior or senior Mathematical Sciences student with a major in Computational and Applied Mathematics, then your advisor is Dr. David Handron.

 - If you are a student in the Mathematics and Economics degree program, or the Bachelor of Sciences and Arts (BSA) program, your advisor is Dr. Jason Howell.